veeso-dev/blog.veeso.dev/blog/post-19/index-en.md

 ## Box dyn Vs. Generics Wrapper - What's better?

-Before starting the analisys, I want to you to imagine that this type containing the `Dynamic` type, is exposed publicly in a library you're using.
+Before starting the analysis, I want you to imagine that this type containing the `Dynamic` type is exposed publicly in a library you're using.
 So, what would be better for you?

 ### Flexibility

-Generics and generics wrappers allows you to have more custom code, on the other hand generics wrappers may be complex to achieve in case where some bounds must be respected by the inner type, and in some cases we may have **several** generics to include inside of our Dynamic type data, or could even be undetermined.
+Generics and generics wrappers allow you to have more custom code, on the other hand generics wrappers may be complex to achieve in case where some bounds must be respected by the inner type, and in some cases we may have **several** generics to include inside of our Dynamic type data, or could even be undetermined.
 In all of these cases **Box dyn** should be preferred.